-We received nine timely sets of comments on the draft ballot title for prospective Initiative Petition #57 (2020).
-Those comments were submitted by Christian Trejbal, KC Hanson (on behalf of the Democratic Party of Oregon), Gregory Chaimov (on behalf of Norman Turrill and Sharon Waterman, the proposed measure's chief sponsors), Steven Berman (on behalf of Becca Uherbelau), Kate Titus (on behalf of Common Cause Oregon), Andrew Kaza and Rob Harris (on behalf of the independent Party of Oregon), Normal Turrill and Rebecca Gladstone (on behalf of the League of Women Voters of Oregon), Sharon Waterman (on behalf of the Oregon Farm Bureau Federation), and Eric Richardson (on behalf of the Eugene/Springfield NAACP).
+We received eight timely sets of comments on the draft ballot title for prospective Initiative Petition #58 (2020).
+Those comments were submitted by Christian Trejbal, Samantha Gladu and Chi Nguyen (on behalf of Next Up and APANO), KC Hanson (on behalf of the Democratic Party of Oregon), Gregory Chaimov (on behalf of Norman Turrill and Sharon Waterman, the proposed measure's chief sponsors), Steven Berman (on behalf of Becca Uherbelau), Kate Titus (on behalf of Common Cause Oregon), Andrew Kaza and Rob Harris (on behalf of the independent Party of Oregon), and Normal Turrill and Rebecca Gladstone (on behalf of the League of Women Voters of Oregon).
 We provide the enclosed certified ballot title.